 Fulton Financial in Focus

 Fulton Financial (FULT) is headquartered in Lancaster, and is in the Finance sector.
-The stock has seen a price change of -4.64% since the start of the year.
-The financial holding company is paying out a dividend of $0.12 per share at the moment, with a dividend yield of 2.81% compared to the Banks - Northeast industry's yield of 1.56% and the S&P 500's yield of 1.81%.
+The stock has seen a price change of -3.07% since the start of the year.
+Currently paying a dividend of $0.12 per share, the company has a dividend yield of 2.77%.
+In comparison, the Banks - Northeast industry's yield is 1.52%, while the S&P 500's yield is 1.77%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.48 is up 2.1% from last year.
-Over the last 5 years, Fulton Financial has increased its dividend 4 times on a year-over-year basis for an average annual increase of 10.26%.
+In terms of dividend growth, the company's current annualized dividend of $0.48 is up 2.1% from last year.
+Fulton Financial has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 9.92%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Fulton Financial's current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.
+Fulton Financial's current payout ratio is 46%.
+This means it paid out 46% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, FULT expects solid earnings growth.
-The Zacks Consensus Estimate for 2018 is $1.15 per share, with earnings expected to increase 7.48% from the year ago period.
+FULT is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2018 is $1.13 per share, with earnings expected to increase 5.61% from the year ago period.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 However, not all companies offer a quarterly payout.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, FULT presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).